romain-ortega/config/README.md

 # config
 Configuration for zsh, vim and more.
-Design for mac OS.
+Designed for mac OS.

 ## Pre-requisites
 Vim 7.3+ compiled with Python support, and Python 2.4+.